ToberoCat/Gotron/README.md

 ### Example

 The following example opens the Chrome browser and navigates to the npm package of gotron.
+Takes a screenshot and then closes chrome

 ````typescript
 import { Emulator } from ".gotron/lib/device/Emulator";